Home Energy Assistance

 Previous Home Energy Assistance Applicants

-Previous year applicants can simply sign their application and return their updated information by mail.
 Beginning in late-August through October, applications are mailed to households that received benefits last season.
-If you have moved or need to have your application re-printed, call (978) 531-0767, ext 136 to have a copy sent to you.
 Follow the instructions that accompany the application and return your signed application and required documentation to NSCAP as soon as possible to avoid delays in payments to your vendor.
 Note: Applicants are required to update their application and verify income annually.

 Home Energy Assistance Income Eligibility